Hill Auditorium

 When published in 1725, nobody could imagine Vivaldi’s The Four Seasons would become perhaps the most frequently heard music of all time.
 Yet today, 300 years on, the concertos remain as popular as ever.

-Early music specialists Les Arts Florissants and violinist Théotime Langlois de Swarte, whose baroque and modern violin mastery has been called “a stunner by any standard” (The Strad), celebrate the 300th anniversary of Vivaldi’s most iconic concertos, paired with music the composer would have heard in his time in Venice.
+Early music specialists Les Arts Florissants and violinist Théotime Langlois de Swarte, whose baroque and modern violin mastery has been called “a stunner by any standard” (The Strad), celebrate the 300th anniversary of Vivaldi’s most iconic concertos.

 A colorful figure in Baroque Venice, Vivaldi was one of the most influential musicians in 18th-century Europe, captivating audiences with his extravagant personality and his virtuosic violin playing.
 The Four Seasons contributed greatly to the composer’s fame with its descriptive and imaginative writing.